 Got pet envy from visiting Singapore’s dog-friendly parks?
-We’ve all been there… the kids really want a furry friend, and the pet cafes and cat museums just aren’t cutting it anymore.
-But if you don’t have the time or space to take care of a dog or cat, there are plenty of small pets for kids that make the perfect addition to the family.
+We’ve all been there… the kids really want a furry friend, and the dog and cat cafes just aren’t cutting it anymore.
+But if you don’t have the time or space to take care of a dog or cat, there are plenty of small pets for kids in Singapore that make the perfect addition to the family.

-Care: Clean cage once to twice a week
+Care: Clean the cage once to twice a week.

 Gerbils are agile rodents with a tail that’s furrier than a mouse.
 They’re easily tamed and, unlike hamsters, enjoy the company of other gerbils.
 Since they’re awake during the day, they make entertaining pets.
-Gerbils love to burrow so it’s recommended to keep them in an aquarium or a gerbilarium with a tank full of bedding and a wire cage on top.
+Gerbils love to burrow so it’s recommended to keep them in an aquarium (yes, you read that right!), or a gerbilarium with a tank full of bedding and a wire cage on top.

-Care: Clean tank every two or three weeks
+Care: Clean the tank every two or three weeks.

-Mice, like all other rodents, are a lively bunch.
+Mice, like all other rodents, are a lively bunch and the perfect small pet for kids.
 They are highly sociable creatures who require companions to play with.
 Since they’re nocturnal, it’s better not to keep them in anyone’s bedroom, as they’ll be scratching away all night!
 Mice love to climb and scamper around their cage.
-They might frighten some people but in fact they’re lovely creatures who are less inclined to nibble on stray fingers than hamsters.
+They might frighten some people but in fact, they’re lovely creatures who are less inclined to nibble on stray fingers than hamsters.

-Rabbits are one of the most popular house pets, with over 45 recognised breeds.
+Rabbits are one of the most popular choices of small pets for kids, with over 45 recognised breeds.
 But despite being super cuddly and sooooo fluffy, these delicate creatures are flighty by nature and dislike being picked up.
-They do make great furry companions and love being petted… as long as all four feet are on the ground.
+They do make great furry companions and love being petted though… as long as all four feet are on the ground.
 You’re going to need space and a lot of patience to get your rabbits used to you and your kids.
 Once they’re litter-trained and have become accustomed to the new environment, you can even let the little bun-buns free-roam in the house.
 Plus, if rabbits are really happy, they’ll let you know by hopping really high; that’s called a “binky”.

-Care: Need to sterilise and also groom at least once a week
+Care: You’ll need to sterilise your bunny and also groom at least once a week.

 These nocturnal fluff balls are inquisitive and playful and are quite happy running around the room, provided you’ve chinchilla-proofed it.
 They do prefer cooler climates so they should be kept indoors.
 Though they’re easily tamed to do tricks and cuddles, they are the priciest furbabies on our list as they are not native.
 However, they do live the longest – up to 20 years! – so make sure your kids take them along when they move out.

-Care: Clean environment at least once a week, dust bath at least twice a week
+Care: Clean the environment at least once a week, and give a dust bath at least twice a week.

-Care: Clean cage once or twice a week
+Care: Clean the cage once or twice a week.

-Fishes are quiet, low maintenance pets that can brighten up any home.
+Fish are quiet, low maintenance and make great, very small pets for kids that can brighten up any home.
 Most of the maintenance of fish goes into keeping the tank environment at an optimum level.
 Speaking from experience – a crushing childhood “Where’s Fishy McFish gone?” kind of experience – we recommend that if you’re getting more than one kind of fish, make sure they’re able to coexist without fighting or they could end up as fish food.
 If you’re a fishy beginner, it’s worth starting with varieties that require less maintenance, such as guppies, tetra, goldfish, betta and plecos.